burningglass/cryptoservice/README.md

 ### 6.7 Create the 'Service' configuration as .yaml

-Back in the desktop environment where the source code is, add this new file to the root of the cryptoservice project:
+Back in the desktop environment (/source code project), add this new file to the root of the cryptoservice project:

 ```
 apiVersion: v1